 The world’s greatest playwright was a serial borrower.
 All of Shakespeare’s plays were inspired by original source material; Hamlet comes from the Old Norse Saga of King Rolf Kraki, while A Midsummer Night’s Dream was based on Ovid’s Metamorphoses and Chaucer’s The Canterbury Tales.

-In 1972, Steve Jobs’ curiosity compelled him to take a calligraphy class at college, despite knowing it wouldn’t count towards his final degree or thinking it would have any practical application.
-But his knowledge helped create the Apple Mac’s slick, user-friendly typography – an integral part of its mass-market appeal.
+In 1972, Steve Jobs’ curiosity compelled him to take a calligraphy class at college, despite knowing it wouldn’t count towards his final degree.
+But this knowledge helped him create the Apple Mac’s slick, user-friendly typography – an integral part of its mass-market appeal.